-- Blades can be offset in the cutting head for easier access to toe kicks or for removal along the wall (Figure 7). - Sheet vinyl, solid vinyl, rubber tile, urethane, or PVC sheet roofing will need to be scored for best removal results.
-Using a self-scoring blade is recommended. - Self-scoring blades are available in a number of sizes; these blades eliminate the need for pre-scoring material.
+- For wood or wood-like floors, pound down or remove any nails or metal obstructions to avoid blade damage. - Blades can be offset in the cutting head for easier access to toe kicks or for removal along the wall (Figure 7). - Sheet vinyl, solid vinyl, rubber tile, urethane, or PVC sheet roofing will need to be scored for best removal results.
+Score flooring to the width of the blade. - Self-scoring blades are available in a number of sizes; these blades eliminate the need for pre-scoring material.
 Depending upon the type of material being removed and the sharpness of the blade and scoring wings, the self-scoring blades may make it harder to control the machine.
 Keep scoring wings sharp at all times.